By Cesilia Faustina

 He also mentioned that it was not all that easy living in the States, especially after September 11.

-“A few years later, after 9/11, with the treatment of Arab and Muslims there, it was very hard on us there.
+“After 9/11, with the treatment of Arab and Muslims there, it was very hard on us there.
 My wife wears a hijab,” he said.

 Eventually, Lotfi and his family managed to move to Jordan after receiving a job opportunity.